Meituan (OTCMKTS:MPNGF) Short Interest Update

-Meituan (OTCMKTS:MPNGF) was the target of a significant growth in short interest in July.
-As of July 15th, there was short interest totalling 2,633,800 shares, a growth of 39.5% from the June 30th total of 1,887,800 shares.
-Based on an average trading volume of 43,200 shares, the short-interest ratio is presently 61.0 days.
+Meituan (OTCMKTS:MPNGF) was the target of a significant increase in short interest in July.
+As of July 15th, there was short interest totalling 2,633,800 shares, an increase of 39.5% from the June 30th total of 1,887,800 shares.
+Based on an average daily trading volume, of 43,200 shares, the days-to-cover ratio is currently 61.0 days.

 Meituan Company Profile